arunmak10/ttm/README.md

 ### Virtual Environment Creation:

-To create a virtual environment named `venv`, run the following command: python3 -m venv venv
+To create a virtual environment named `venv`, run the following command:
+- python3 -m venv venv
+- cd path/to/project/myenv
+- source bin/activate

 ### Python Path Setup:

 To ensure that Python can find modules and packages in your project directory, you can add the project's directory to the Python path.
 Run the following command:

-- please use the absolute path of your environment below is a structure in my local env in macOS
+- please use the **absolute path of your environment** below is a structure in my local env in macOS

 - **macOS / Linux:**